kshedden/workshops/dair3/design/design.md

   that is causally influenced by both the exposure and an outcome.
 It is also known as a _common effect_ of the exposure and the outcome.

-- Colliders are not confounders and in fact controlling for a collider introduces
-  [collider stratification bias](<https://en.wikipedia.org/wiki/Collider_(statistics)>).
+- Controlling for (or selecting on) a collider introduces [collider stratification bias](<https://en.wikipedia.org/wiki/Collider_(statistics)>).
   If a variable is a collider it should generally be ignored in the analysis.
   Here are two examples of collider stratification bias: